Christophe-Foyer/Naive_Bayes_Price_Prediction/README.md

 #ToDo:

 This is still an ongoing project and still far from a final release.
 -check more than the data associated with a specific day (look at past data).
 -handle missing data.
 -fix system to use different format to enable easier and mre efficient organisation.
--collect more data automatically (separate project, must be customized to a specific task)
+-collect more data automatically (separate project, must be customized to a specific task).